rbalsleyMSFT/FFU/README.md

 While we use this in Education at Microsoft, other industries can use it as well.
 We esepcially see a need for something like this with partners who do re-imaging on behalf of customers.
 The difference in Education is that they typically have large deployments that tend to happen at the beginning of the school year and any amount of time saved is helpful.
 Microsoft Deployment Toolkit, Configuration Manager, and other community solutions are all great solutions, but are typically slower due to WIM deployments being file-based while FFU files are sector-based.

 # Updates
+2306.1
+- Added support to automatically download the latest Windows 10 or 11 media via the media creation tool (thanks to [Michael](https://oofhours.com/2022/09/14/want-your-own-windows-11-21h2-arm64-isos/) for the idea).
+This also allows for different architecture, language, and media type support.
+If you omit the -ISOPath, the script will download the Windows 11 x64 English (US) consumer media.

+  An example command to download Windows 11 Pro x64 English (US) consumer media with Office and install drivers (it won't download drivers, you'll put those in your c:\FFUDevelopment\Drivers folder)

+  .\BuildFFUVM.ps1 -WindowsSKU 'Pro' -Installapps $true -InstallOffice $true -InstallDrivers $true -VMSwitchName 'Name of your VM Switch in Hyper-V' -VMHostIPAddress 'Your IP Address' -CreateCaptureMedia $true -CreateDeploymentMedia $true -BuildUSBDrive $true -verbose

+  An example command to download Windows 11 Pro x64 French (CA) consumer media with Office and install drivers

+  .\BuildFFUVM.ps1 -WindowsSKU 'Pro' -Installapps $true -InstallOffice $true -InstallDrivers $true -VMSwitchName 'Name of your VM Switch in Hyper-V' -VMHostIPAddress 'Your IP Address' -CreateCaptureMedia $true -CreateDeploymentMedia $true -BuildUSBDrive $true -WindowsRelease 11 -WindowsArch 'x64' -WindowsLang 'fr-ca' -MediaType 'consumer' -verbose

+- Changed default size of System/EFI partition to 260MB from 256MB to accomodate 4Kn drives.
+4Kn support needs more testing.
+I'm not confident yet that this can be done with VMs and FFUs.
+- Added versioning with a new version parameter.
+Using YYMM as the format followed by a point release.

 2023-05-25

 Reverted a change to not require the Windows Insider ADK.
 This means there is no longer a need to enable test/flight signing and disable Secure Boot. **Please redownload if you downloaded prior to 2023-05-25.** If you're interested in the details, see [commit](https://github.com/rbalsleyMSFT/FFU/commit/a81261fa6b8f924f0652861a24d74bf78a156f9e)